dzackgarza/Notes/Class_Notes/2019/Analysis/PSets/PSet 5/Problems.md

 .\end{align*}
 \]

-where the changed bounds of integration are determined by considering the following diagram:
+since $f$ was assumed to be in $L^1(\RR)$, where the changed bounds of integration are determined by considering the following diagram:
 ![Changing the bounds of integration](figures/2019-10-22-22:32.png)